|

 bravely in the Glittering Caves, defending the women and children

-when the orcs had broken through."
+when the orcs broke through."

 She blushed.
 "Who told you that, my lord?"